6 Myths About Women and Addiction

 3. The stigma of addiction affects men and women equally.

-Both men and women are harshly judged for having an addiction, but addicted women face even greater stigma, which keeps many from getting the help they need.
+Both men and women are harshly judged for having an addiction, but addicted women can face even greater stigma, which keeps many from getting the help they need.
 Women take on many roles and responsibilities, often including the role of primary caretaker of young children, which can add another layer of shame and judgment.
 Pregnant addicts face the greatest stigma: One study showed that 25 percent of pregnant women with an opioid addiction were untreated, and researchers believe stigma was part of the barrier to them receiving help.

 4. Substance abuse impacts women the same way as men.

 Studies show that women get addicted to drugs faster and experience an accelerated progression from the initiation of substance use to the onset of dependence.
 This progression has been observed specifically for opioids, cannabis, and alcohol.
 By the time women enter treatment, they are often facing more medical, behavioral, psychological, and social difficulties, even though they typically used less of the substance and were exposed to it for a shorter period of time than men.